 I started To Be Bright on January 22, 2013 during my senior year in college.
-I started it as an online resume/portfolio to help me land a job in New York, focusing on sharing my graphic design projects and personal contributions to the student magazine.
+It began as an online resume/portfolio to help me land a job in New York, focusing on sharing my graphic design projects and personal contributions to the student magazine.
 Little did I realize how much this passion project would change my life, especially my career.

 This led to finding ways to cheat the system, from scouting retailers to shop quality from at an affordable cost to teaching myself how to design a website instead of hiring a developer.
 I shared everything I discovered on my blog – from what colors always look great together in an outfit and where to score a designer-inspired look for less, to how I designed my own business cards and the steps I took to go from 1,000 to 14,000 page views in less than one month.

 To Be Bright is the destination of optimism & positivity, reflected through personal style.
 This is where I’ve decided to share my world with you, in the hopes of providing inspiration for anyone who can relate to the life I’m currently living.
 Through this platform, I’ve been given the opportunity to develop into the person I’ve always wanted to be & I encourage anyone who has a passion of his/her own to see it through.
 You never know what it could become for you & your future.